johntrogan/defender-docs/defender-endpoint/api/get-assessment-software-vulnerabilities.md

 Returns all known software vulnerabilities and their details for all devices, on a per-device basis.

 Different API calls get different types of data.
-Because the amount of data can be large, there are two ways it can be retrieved:
+Because the amount of data can be large, there are three ways it can be retrieved:

 1. [Export software vulnerabilities assessment **JSON response**](#1-export-software-vulnerabilities-assessment-json-response)  The API pulls all data in your organization as Json responses.
 This method is best for _small organizations with less than 100-K devices_.
 The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.